Brown sugar: Definition

 Natural brown sugar, raw sugar or whole cane sugar is sugar that retains some amount of the molasses from the mother liquor (the partially evaporated sugarcane juice).
 The term 'natural brown sugar' can be traced back to at least the 1940s, when it was noted that the sugar refiners had pushed the brown sugar from the plantation owner out of the consumer market.
 Natural brown sugar was "the raw sugar, not the brown sugar most easily obtained, which usually is white sugar artificially colored."
 The term was devised to distinguish brown sugar that still contained part of its molasses from brown sugar made by adding molasses to white sugar.

 Modern types of brown sugar

 Brown sugar types include turbinado, muscovado, and demerara and despite some claims, their production does include a certain extent of refining and or processing (such as partial caramelization via slow cooking of raw cane juice amongst others).

-Muscovado is darkest of the modern types of natural brown sugar, sometimes almost black in color.
+Muscovado is the darkest of the modern types of natural brown sugar, sometimes almost black in color.
 Turbinado sugar is made from crystallized, partially evaporated sugar cane juice which has been spun in a centrifuge (giving its name) to remove part of the molasses.
 The sugar crystals are large and golden-colored.
 Demerara sugar is amber in color, 97–99% pure sucrose, and has also been centrifuged.